dotCMS/core/hotfix_tracking.md

 50. https://github.com/dotCMS/core/issues/20053 : Anonymous users cannot fire actions when specified by their identifier

 51. https://github.com/dotCMS/core/issues/20156 : User is logged out when accessing content if the Role does not have the 'Content' portlet tool group

+52. https://github.com/dotCMS/core/issues/20068 : Allow portal.properties to be overridden by environmental variables